The Team

 David D'Astous (2021 - 2023) was a BCL/JD student at McGill's Faculty of Law.
 He holds a Certificate from Université Laval's Great Books Program.
 During his legal studies, he notably acted as a tutorial leader for the first-year Legal Methodology course and as a student law clerk at the Quebec Court of Appeal.
 He also volunteered at the Legal Information Clinic at McGill.
 In 2021, he won the Louis-Philippe-Pigeon Chair in Legal Writing's essay competition.
 In 2023-2024, David will clerk under Justice Côté at the Supreme Court of Canada.

-Olivier Henripin (2022 - 2023) completed his BCL/JD at McGill University's Faculty of Law, where he served as group assistant for Professor Poirier's 2022-2023 Constitutional Law course.
-Before studying law, Olivier was an assistant professor of political science and holder of the Helen H. Rigali Chair at Loyola University Chicago, where he taught international relations and specialized in international security and Chinese foreign policy.
-He was previously a postdoctoral fellow at the Elliott School of International Affairs at George Washington University in Washington, D.C., and a visiting scholar at National Chengchi University in Taiwan.
+Olivier Henripin (2022 - 2023) completed in 2023 his BCL/JD at the Faculty of Law, where he served as research assistant and group assistant for Professor Poirier’s Constitutional Law class.
+Before studying law, he taught international relations at Loyola University Chicago, where he held the Helen H. Rigali Chair.
+He had previously been a postdoctoral scholar at the Elliott School of International Affairs in Washington, D.C., and a visiting scholar at National Chengchi University in Taiwan.
 He holds a PhD in political science from Northwestern University.
-In 2024, Olivier will clerk at the Quebec Court of Appeal.
+Olivier currently clerks at the Quebec Court of Appeal.
+In 2026-2027, he will clerk for Justice Rowe at the Supreme Court of Canada.

 Emily Michelin (2022 - 2023) completed her BCL/JD at McGill’s Faculty of Law.
 She holds a Bachelor of Arts in International Relations from the University of British Columbia.
 She transferred to McGill after completing a year of law school at the University of Ottawa.
 At the Faculty, she became involved with the McGill Journal of Sustainable Development Law and acted as a Senior Editor.
 She was also a manager for Contours, a student-run magazine based at the McGill Faculty of Law that aims to highlight the intersection of women, non-binary and gender nonconforming people and law.
 During her legal studies, she volunteered with the Legal Information Clinic at McGill and the Mobile Legal Clinic.